Jesús A. Villamor

-Jesús Antonio Villamor (November 7, 1914 – October 28, 1971) was a Filipino-American pilot who fought the Japanese in World War II.
+Jesús Antonio Flores Villamor (November 7, 1914 – October 28, 1971) was a Filipino-American pilot, spy, and Medal of Valor awardee who fought the Japanese in World War II.

 Early life and career

-Jesús Villamor was one of six children of Associate Justice of the Supreme Court of the Philippines, Ignacio Villamor of Bangued, Abra, and Mariquita Flores.
+Jesús Villamor was one of six children of Associate Justice of the Supreme Court, Ignacio Villamor (who had earlier convicted Philippine independence general Macario Sakay) of Bangued, Abra, and Mariquita Flores.
 He studied commerce at De La Salle College (now DLSU-Manila) in Manila, hoping to pursue a business career.

-During summer, he and his family went to Baguio and stayed in one of the government houses on Hogan's Alley, which are now assigned to Justice of Court of Appeals, just below Cabinet Hill along Leonard Wood Road.
+During summer, he and his family went to Baguio and stayed in one of the government houses on Hogan's Alley, which are now assigned to Justice of the Court of Appeals, just below Cabinet Hill along Leonard Wood Road.
 One of his playmates during this time was Roberto Lim, son of Brigadier General Vicente Lim.

-Jess (as one of his friends would call him), at the age of 14 to 15, was already an aviation bug.
-He was worried that because of his short height, he wouldn't pass the physical exam.
-He learned how to fly in the civilian flying school in Grace Park that was located next to La Loma Cemetery.
-Roberto Lim took his first airplane ride with Jess in a Stearman plane.
-He also signed Roberto Lim's first civilian license.

-He joined the Philippine Army Air Corps (PAAC) Flying School in 1936 and was sent to the United States for training, and after three years, began flying B-17's as part of the US Army Air Forces Strategic Bombing Squadron.
-In 1939, Villamor assisted in teaching Dwight D. Eisenhower how to fly.
+Roberto would later train under Villamor in a Stearman plane, and Villamor would also sign Lim's first civilian license.